CodeNow/blog/_posts/2016-04-12-weave-docker-for-mac-the-bridge-between-local.md

   <li class="li">
     <p>Create a port forward container</p>
     <p class="monospace"><code>docker run -e REMOTE_HOST=remote-mongo -e REMOTE_PORT=27017 -p 27017:80 -d djfaze/port-forward</code></p>
     <p>In order to gain access to the remote machine, we need to set up a simple port forwarding container on our local machine.
-I used <a class="link" href="https://hub.docker.com/r/djfaze/port-forward/" target="_blank">this image</a>, which requires the following options to be passed to the <span class="monospace"><code>docker run</code></span> command:</p>
+I used <a class="link" href="https://hub.docker.com/r/djfaze/port-forward/">this image</a>, which requires the following options to be passed to the <span class="monospace"><code>docker run</code></span> command:</p>
     <ol class="ul"><li class="li">
         <p class="monospace"><code>-e REMOTE_HOST=&lt;remote_container_name&gt;</code></p>
         <p>where <span class="monospace"><code>remote_container_name</code></span> is set to the hostname or Weave IP you want to forward to.
 Since we started the remote container with <span class="monospace"><code>--name=remote-mongo</code></span>, Weave DNS will resolve that name to the Weave IP address.</p>